troglobit/inadyn/README.md

 	}

-Here three hostnames are updated, one HTTP GET update request for every listed DDNS server and path is performed, for every listed hostname.
-Some providers, like FreeDNS, support setting up CNAME records to reduce the amount of records you need to update.
-Some providers, like FreeDNS, default to link multiple records to the same update, which may be very confusing if you want each DNS record to be updated from a unique IP address -- make sure to *check your settings at the provider*!
+Here three hostnames are updated, one HTTP GET update request for every DDNS provider is performed, for every listed hostname.
+Some providers, like FreeDNS, support setting up CNAME records (aliases) to reduce the amount of records you need to update.
+FreeDNS even default to linking multiple records to the same update, which may be very confusing if you want each DNS record to be updated from a unique IP address -- make sure to *check your settings at the DDNS provider*!

 Your hostname is automatically appended to the end of the `ddns-path`, as is customary, before it is communicated to the server.
 Username is